sarzil-hossain/reactance/README.md

 Supported tags: `vless`, `vmess`, `trojan`, `sshvpn`, `hysteria`, `ocserv`

 ## Retrieving Credentials
-The credentials for each protocols are shown at the end of drone run.
+The credentials for each service are shown at the end of drone run.
 In future, connection packages would be added with a web UI for users to download credentials and use them.

 ## Reading Logs
-How to debug and fix errors with VPN protocols
+How to debug and fix errors with VPN services
 1. Reading logs

 |Protocol|Log File|